- Lower Back Pain (LBP) Facts and Figures

 - And various other anti-seizure medications.

-High-strength painkillers known as opioids represent the most widely prescribed class of medications in the United States, despite their propensity for addiction and other harmful health conditions.
-And over the last decade, the number of prescriptions for the strongest opioid drugs has increased nearly fourfold, with only limited evidence of their long-term effectiveness or risks among pain relief techniques.
+Opiods are high strength pain killers, and they represent the most widely prescribed class of medications in the U.S., despite their addictive and potentially harmful nature.
+Over the last decade, the number of prescriptions for the strongest opioid drugs has increased nearly fourfold, with only limited evidence of their long-term effectiveness or risks.

-The rising use of legal prescription opioids, primarily painkillers such as Oxycodone and Hydrocodone (Oxycontin and Vicodin), have taken patients from pain care to increased opioid addiction.
-Deaths and other harmful health conditions from these prescription drugs and heroin have spiked, and pain treatment surveys suggest that hundreds of thousands of patients nationwide may be on potentially dangerous dosages.
+The rising use of legal prescription opioids, primarily painkillers such as Oxycodone and Hydrocodone (Oxycontin and Vicodin), has become a growing problem leading some patients from pain care to addiction.
+Deaths and other negative health outcomes from these prescription drugs and heroin have spiked, and surveys suggest that hundreds of thousands of patients nationwide may be on potentially dangerous dosages.
+However, sometimes opioids may be necessary to relieve severe pain for a temporary period of time.
+Discuss with your doctor whether the benefits outweigh the risks for your particular situation.

-There’s no commonly accepted pain relief program to tell people with back pain how to manage the condition effectively.
-People with low back or other chronic pain can only be encouraged to seek relief through a variety of treatments that may include:
+There’s no commonly accepted pain relief program for those with lower back pain.
+However, people with low back or other chronic pain might seek relief through a variety of treatments that may include the following:

-Contingency Management and Cognitive Behavioral Therapy (CBT) are behavioral pain management treatments designed to help modify the patient’s expectations and behaviors related to pain, to increase skills in coping with various life stressors, to help restore a degree of normalcy to brain function, and to ultimately improve overall health.
-Moreover, psychotherapy treatments such as cognitive-behavioral therapy (CBT) have shown relatively good results, especially when applied in concert with pharmacotherapies.
+Contingency Management and Cognitive Behavioral Therapy (CBT) focus on modifying the patient’s expectations and behaviors related to pain, building coping skills, and improving overall health.
+Psychotherapy treatments like cognitive-behavioral therapy (CBT) have shown benefits for those experiencing pain, especially when applied in tandem with pharmacotherapies.

 - Cortisone injections